OpenNebula/docs/source/integration_and_development/infrastructure_drivers_development/vcenter_driver.rst

 In OpenNebula, Virtual Machines are deployed from VMware VM Templates that **must exist previously in vCenter and must be imported into OpenNebula**.
 There is a one-to-one relationship between each VMware VM Template and the equivalent OpenNebula VM Template.
 Users will then instantiate the OpenNebula VM Template and OpenNebula will create a Virtual Machine clone from the vCenter template.

 VMs launched in vCenter through OpenNebula can access VMware advanced features and it can be managed through the OpenNebula provisioning portal -to control the life-cycle, add/remove NICs, make snapshots-.
 It is not recommended to manage them through vCenter.
-Changes in ESX locatoin made by DRS will be detected by OpenNebula and update its internal representation accordingly.
+Changes in ESX location made by DRS will be detected by OpenNebula and update its internal representation accordingly.

 .. warning:: Changes to the VM Template in vCenter (like for instance migrate its disk to another datastore) are not supported.
 If any change is made to the vCenter VM Template, it needs to be reimported into OpenNebula.